-All students, and employees are issued identification badges at the College.
+All on-campus students and employees are issued a name badge and door access chip free of charge from the College.
+Online students can request identification badges.
 The badges are used for identification purposes as well as access to certain areas of the College Campus and Blessing Hospital and can be set up to make purchase(s) from hospital dining services.
-If the badge becomes lost or stolen, it should be immediately reported to the Student Services Officer and Blessing Hospital's Human Resource Department.
-If an employee badge becomes lost or stolen, it should be immediately be reported their one-up and Blessing Hospital's Human Resources department.
+If a student's badge is lost or damaged, it should be immediately reported to the Student Services Officer and Blessing Hospital's Human Resource Department.
+Failure to return one's badge and door access chip within 30 days from the time of separation from the College will result in a hold being placed on the student's account.
+If an employee badge becomes lost or stolen, it should immediately be reported to their one-up and Blessing Hospital's Human Resources department.
+Badges should not be shared.